 |Pompey Museum||(242) 356-0495||Downtown Nassau|

-In case you enjoy experiencing the historical roots of a foreign country, you might want to visit a few of these historical attractions while on vacation in Nassau.
+Do you enjoy discovering the history of places you visit?
+If yes, you might enjoy visiting a few of these historical sites while on vacation in Nassau.

-Check the following chart for more information about sites of historical interest in Nassau.
+Take a minute to read the table below for information concerning sites of historical interest in Nassau.

 |Fort Charlotte||(242) 325-9186||1.0 mi.
 West of Downtown Nassau|